karthikv1392/WebDev/README.md

-# An Acceleo tool to convert model to webpage using Acceleo
+# A Sample tool to convert model to webpage using Acceleo

 1) Import the Acceleo project onto the workspace by ensuring that the perspective of workspace is set to "Acceleo". ps : Please maintain the folder hierarchy